wilsonmar/wilsonmar.github.io/_posts/2020-02-10-dashboards.md

 <a target="_blank" html="https://cloud.githubusercontent.com/assets/300046/24077227/fc53a15c-0c1c-11e7-9782-9514f69c6a70.png">
 <img width="978" alt="tableau interactive wait times 1956x1372" src="https://cloud.githubusercontent.com/assets/300046/24077227/fc53a15c-0c1c-11e7-9782-9514f69c6a70.png"><br />Click for full pop-up</a>

+### Outliers 90th percentile

+PROTIP: To improve the above view, also show <strong>outliers</strong> at the <strong>90th and 95th percentile</strong>.

 ## Flowcharts

 Some general principles:

-.1.
-Generally, flows go from left to right.
+1. Generally, flows go from left to right.
 For example,
    * data flowing from clients on the left to back-end servers on the right
    * the left-most column is the most recent time period, and the right-most column is the oldest time period.
    <br /><br />